+It has already been announced and publicized that 2023 will be the last year that the races are held at the Reno-Stead Airport.
 EAA Chapter 1361 members have a history of managing the volunteers who work as as drivers/safety observers for the people-mover shuttle at the National Championship Air Races.
-This year the race (and tram operation) dates are Wednesday, September 14 through Sunday, September 18.
+This year the race (and tram operation) dates are Wednesday, September 13 through Sunday, September 17.
 Volunteers drive the tractors towing the trailers carrying event attendees and observers watch for attendees requesting a ride and, when necessary, assist the attendees in getting on and off the shuttle.

 There will be a driver and at least one observer on each shuttle/tram.
 As the number of volunteers increases, an On-Duty Reserve position will be established from the list of volunteers.
 The Reserve individual(s) will need to be at the event and will be expected to ride/check in with the shuttle Area Coordinators to see if they need to provide break time for one of the working volunteers.
 If so, the Reserve person will take over the worker’s position while they take a short break – perhaps one or two laps for the shuttle.
 The Reserve person may also be called upon to fill a position for a volunteer who does not show up for a shift and, in that case, would work the absent individuals full shift..